Labiaplasty for Grand Rapids

 Restore Comfort and Confidence

-Board-certified plastic surgeon Dr. Brad Bengtson offers labiaplasty at the Bengtson Center, where he first holds a thorough consultation with any woman seeking the surgery.
+You don't have to grit your teeth and bear discomfort in your vaginal area, whether the size and shape of your labia cause irritation while riding your bike or pain during sexual intercourse.
+Labiaplasty may be a sensitive topic to discuss, but that shouldn't stop any woman from pursuing the procedure if she wants it.
+Women considering a labiaplasty in Grand Rapids should know that board-certified plastic surgeon Dr. Brad Bengtson offers the surgery at the Bengtson Center, where he first holds a thorough consultation with any woman seeking the procedure.
 Whether the problems began after giving birth or a woman has lived with them her whole life, Dr. Bengtson will work with compassion to understand the desired look and feel, then deliver safe, beautiful results.

 KNOW THE BASICS

 - Labiaplasty is the surgical alteration of the vaginal lips to improve their form, function, or both.

 - Women should know that there is no "normal," as sizes and shapes of vulvas and the surrounding labia vary greatly.

 - Labia may look or feel the way they do because of genetics, or they may undergo physical changes over time due to a variety of factors.

 - Dr. Brad Bengtson is particularly renowned for his work with women, having developed a reputation as a skilled and compassionate plastic surgeon with a focus on safety, health, and beautiful results.

 - Recovery time after labiaplasty is typically around one month, after which women can return to normal daily life and sexual activity.